BlackSparkle/BlackSparkle/README.md

-- 👋 Heya, I’m @LeroStorm, @ChernoeLeto, @Alex, whatever
+- 👋 Heya, I’m @LeroStorm, @ChernoeLeto, @Alex
+- @BlackSparkle, MirNaoborot, HeartsandBlades
-- 👀 I’m interested in gamedev for now and cool with making friens and other connections
+- 👀 I’m interested in gamedev for now
-- I'm currently using godot but planing to comeback to Unity(optional)
+- I'm currently using Godot
-- Or going to deeplearning or bigdata
+-

 Hey, you can hire me
 100$ per hour